-This electric furnace is designed only for indoor installations.
-Units are approved for single/multistory residential or mobile / modular / manufactured structures in upflow and downflow (freestanding / closet / alcove) configurations.
+The E3 Electric furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
+Units are approved for single/ multistory residential or mobile/modular/manufactured structures in upflow, downflow, (freestanding/closet/ alcove) configurations.